It’s a busy political landscape out there, with numerous points of view vying for attention.

 9. Promoting Your Political Blog

-Once your blog is live, it’s time to start promoting it.
-Below are some of the most effective ways to share your work with the world for a popular, successful, and profitable blog.
+Below are some of the most effective ways to share your work with the world as a political blogger.

 Tell Your Friends and Family: The first thing to do is to share your blog with your friends and family.
 Ask them to visit your blog, read your posts, and share the blog with their network of friends.
 This will help increase your exposure beyond your own circle of friends.

 Be Active on Social Media: This goes without saying.
 You need to be very active on social media, especially sites like Twitter, Facebook, and Pinterest where you can access millions of people and get the word out about your new political blog.
-Follow other prominent people in the industry, post your blog link on all your profiles, and share it in relevant groups where fans of politicals hang out.
+Follow other prominent people in the industry, post your blog link on all your profiles, and share it in relevant groups where fans of politics hang out.

-Use Quora: Open an account on Quora and follow people of political interests.
+Use Quora: Open an account on Quora and follow people with political interests.
 Answer questions, post your own questions and engage with others.
 Remember to link back to your blog so that people can click through to read your posts.

 Facebook Ads: Facebook allows you to advertise to a targeted audience.
 You can spend as little as a dollar a day to get your blog in front of your target audience and to amass page likes or followers.
-For instance, you could target people that already follow other political blogs in your niche.
+For instance, you could target people that already follow your competitors’ blogs in your niche.

 Post Regularly: One of the biggest drivers of traffic to your blog will be search engines.
 So make sure you post regularly on your blog, include relevant keywords in your articles, and follow SEO best practices to grow your blog traffic organically.

 Guest Posting: Connect with other political bloggers and offer to write guest posts for their blogs or hire a guest posting service to help.
 Alternatively, you can ask them to write a guest post for you.
 Either way, you get exposure to a brand-new audience as they will likely share the post with their readers.